Pioneercoinio/PioneerBurn/README.md

 #### Deliver burn notice

-Compose an email to [burn notice email] include the public key of the key pair used to sign the message, and attach the message file and the signature file.
+Compose an email to info[at]pioneercoin.io include the public key of the key pair used to sign the message, and attach the message file and the signature file.

 **Now** transfer your pcoin to the burn address from your exchange account.